fernandohenriq/bananest/README.md

 # 🐱🍌 BanaNest

-A lightweight dependency injection framework inspired by NestJS for learning purposes!
+BanaNest is a lightweight dependency injection framework inspired by NestJS started as an educational project to understand modern framework architectures, but aims to evolve into a lightweight alternative for applications that need:

+- A simplified dependency injection system
+- Clean architectural patterns
+- Type-safe decorators
+- Modular structure without the overhead of larger frameworks

 <!--
 <p align="center">